 The whole purpose of the strategy is to drive the organization to continuously improve its performance.

-A reliability and maintenance strategy can have many different formats but the content will be very much the same between different organizations.
+It can have many different formats but the content will be very much the same between different organizations.

 The effect of the implementation of the strategy must also be measurable to be powerful enough to drive improvements.